 For example, when building a metal container that’s supposed to be watertight, bending it its always preferable than welding or riveting it.
 For example, building a metal box by cutting six squares and then welding them all together is highly inefficient.
 You would have to spend a lot of time welding everything together.
 If the sheet metal isn’t thick enough to sustain the heat, it will deform the material.
 It also gives you more failure points, where the welding can fail, and water or gasoline could leak through it.
 If you instead bend the material to create two “c” shaped pieces and then weld them together, you can save yourself a lot of work by having to weld less, and you now have fewer points of failure.
 It is little details like this why getting an experienced fabricator can help you save costs and time.

-Welding and riveting
+Welding and riveting for metal fabrication

 Welding is the process by which two pieces of metal are fused together, using heat to melt a filler material at their boundaries.

 Riveting uses a permanent mechanical fastener to join two pieces of sheet metal together.
 The rivet is introduced through a hole drilled on both pieces and then it’s deformed to safely secure them both in place.

 Riveting is especially useful when trying to fuse two pieces of different materials.
 For example, fusing an aluminum sheet to a stainless steel one can prove difficult.
 It is usually faster and cheaper to use rivets to fuse them together.

 Sheet metal stamping or deep drawing

 Metal parts can also be formed by using a press to stretch the material into a cavity, which is the negative of the desired form.
 This process is called deep drawing or stamping.